 2024-25 National Committee - Sustainable Australia Party

-John has held senior positions during his 25 years with the federal Department of Immigration, and as well as the Bureau of Statistics.
+John has held senior positions during his working career with the Australian Bureau of Statistics and Department of Immigration.
 He holds three university degrees including a Bachelor of Economics, and a Masters of Business Administration from Adelaide University.

-As someone trained in economics, John is concerned at the waste that results from unsustainable population growth and property speculation.
-John suggests if Australians weren’t paying high property prices, savings could be better spent on starting new businesses, generating jobs, including in manufacturing which he believes has been given away by the Big Parties.
+As someone trained in economics, John is concerned at the waste that results from unsustainable property speculation.
+John suggests if Australians weren’t paying high property prices, savings could be better spent on starting new businesses, generating jobs, including in manufacturing which he believes has been given away by the major parties.

 John has held leadership positions in community education organisations at the ACT and national levels where he advocated to government for effective and efficient public schooling in the ACT and nationally.
-When he is not asking for the vote for Sustainable Australia, John enjoys riding his bike through the countryside, and life with his wife and their daughter who attends the local high school.
+When he is not asking for the vote for Sustainable Australia Party, John enjoys riding his bike through the countryside, and life with his wife and daughter.

 William Bourke (NSW) - Treasurer